 The value placed on creativity and the process of making Art is at the heart of the department’s ethos.
 Students are taught to be independent and take risks.
 Resilience, open mindedness and integrity are encouraged in our desire to see students develop a curious approach to Art, and other aspects of life.
 We have a strong reputation in Singapore’s artistic community for robust artworks, exciting uses of media, whilst maintaining a skilful control of techniques.

 We foster a community spirit within the Arts, supporting many school initiatives as well as participating in exhibitions in school, Singapore and International Arts festivals.
+This leaves students well placed to access either course at Key Stage 5.

 Biology is the science of life and in recent years has become the subject of choice for any student who wants to be at the cutting edge of 21st Century technological advances.
 The study of life and living processes is now very wide ranging, including topics that span from the ecological surveys of tropical rainforests to the genetic manipulation of microscopic artificial bacteria.